matejbizjak/kumuluzee-nats/jetstream/README.md

 #### Pull consumers

-To be able to manually pull messages from a server we need to inject `JetStreamSubscription` reference with a help of the `@JetStreamSubscriber` annotation.
+To be able to manually pull messages from a server we need to inject `JetStreamSubscription` reference with the help of the `@JetStreamSubscriber` annotation.
 We have to use it in conjunction with the `@Inject` annotation, as shown in the example below.